JasonQorbin/cool-passman/README.md

 - User roles: Each user is given privilege-levels which determines what they are allow to see or do.
 - API-endpoints all require an authenticated user with the correct permissions also.

+## Security note

+Please note that this project was a bootcamp assignment on the premise that it would be used as an internal application and therefore caution should be exercised if using this application in a production environment.
+While the passwords for user accounts for the application are stored securely is hashed form the application data (presumably also login credentials) are stored in plain text.

+The application could be extended to use symmetric encryption so that the application data (credentials being stored) are not stored in plain text but for now make sure that this application is only ever deployed on a secure server in a private network environment and not exposed to the internet.

 ## Installation and usage

 1. Clone down the repo and run the `npm run build` command to install all the required dependencies and